DanielePassabi/BDT_Project_2021/README.md

 Data used is licensed under a Creative Common Attribution - ShareAlike 4.0 International (CC BY-SA 4.0).
 [More info here](https://creativecommons.org/licenses/by-sa/4.0/).

-It is attributed to the italian Autorità Nazionale Anticorruzione (ANAC).
+It is attributed to the Italian Autorità Nazionale Anticorruzione (ANAC).

 Original version of data can be found [here](https://dati.anticorruzione.it/opendata/dataset?page=1).